XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 The `RequireAuth` flag (`require_authorization` in Ripple-REST) prevents a Ripple account's issuances from being held by other users unless the issuer approves them.

+We recommend enabling RequireAuth for all hot wallet (and warm wallet) accounts, as a precaution.
+Separately, the [Authorized Accounts](#authorized-accounts) feature involves setting the RequireAuth flag on your cold wallet.

 ### With Hot Wallets ###

 We recommend enabling `RequireAuth` for all hot wallet accounts, and then never approving any accounts, in order to prevent hot wallets from creating issuances even by accident.
 This is a purely precuationary measure, and does not impede the ability of those accounts to transfer issuances created by the cold wallet, as they are intended to do.